-When your prints arrive
+When your Art Arrives

 I am always pleased when someone decides they want to live with my pictures on their walls, so ... thank you!

 But, what if the prints arrive and the packaging is damaged?
 If the packaging is damaged to the point, where you think it could have damaged the print, take a photo of the damaged package BEFORE OPENING.
 When opened, and if there is damage to the print, also take a photo of the damaged print, and contact me ASAP.
 I will need the photos to make a claim and get new prints to you quickly.
 This is a very rare occurrence due to the sturdy packaging used.
-The smaller sizes - A3 and A2 are packaged flat, the larger A1 is sent in a large tube.
+The smaller sizes - A3 and A2 are packaged flat, the larger A1 and A0 are sent in a large tube.

 The window cut in your matt board should display the 'title line' and some breathing space around the other 3 sides. .... as shown in the picture below.